elephantscale/es-training-new/ai-nlp/slides/NLP-Intro.md

 * Another amazing thing word2vec can do is, it can describe relationships between vectors!

 * **France is to Paris as Germany is to Berlin**
-  - In vector space, the distance between contries and their capitals is same!
+  - In vector space, the distance between countries and their capitals is same!

 ---